What Is A Pediatric Oncology Nurse Practitioner? (Answered By A Nurse)

 If you want to work with children in a clinical healthcare setting and have a compassionate bedside manner, this may be an ideal occupation for you.
 In this article, you’ll learn more about the occupation and find out what it takes to become a pediatric oncology nurse practitioner.

-What Does A Pediatric Oncology Nurse Practitioner Do?
+What Does a Pediatric Oncology Nurse Practitioner Do?

 A pediatric oncology nurse practitioner works with children and adolescents who have been diagnosed with cancer.
 In some cases, this specialist will work with patients up to 21 years of age.
 Pediatric oncology nurse practitioners work with patients from the time that they’re diagnosed through remission.